Thermal comfort: Biological sex differences

 While thermal comfort preferences between sexes seem to be small, there are some average differences.
 Studies have found males on average report discomfort due to rises in temperature much earlier than females.
 Males on average also estimate higher levels of their sensation of discomfort than females.
 One recent study tested males and females in the same cotton clothing, performing mental jobs while using a dial vote to report their thermal comfort to the changing temperature.

-Many times, females will prefer higher temperatures.
-But while females tended to be more sensitive to temperatures, males tend to be more sensitive to relative-humidity levels.
+Many times, females preferred higher temperatures than males.
+But while females tend to be more sensitive to temperatures, males tend to be more sensitive to relative-humidity levels.

 An extensive field study was carried out in naturally ventilated residential buildings in Kota Kinabalu, Sabah, Malaysia.
 This investigation explored the sexes thermal sensitivity to the indoor environment in non-air-conditioned residential buildings.
 Multiple hierarchical regression for categorical moderator was selected for data analysis; the result showed that as a group females were slightly more sensitive than males to the indoor air temperatures, whereas, under thermal neutrality, it was found that males and females have similar thermal sensation.

 Regional differences

 In different areas of the world, thermal comfort needs may vary based on climate.
 In China the climate has hot humid summers and cold winters, causing a need for efficient thermal comfort.
 Energy conservation in relation to thermal comfort has become a large issue in China in the last several decades due to rapid economic and population growth.
 Researchers are now looking into ways to heat and cool buildings in China for lower costs and also with less harm to the environment.

 In tropical areas of Brazil, urbanization is creating urban heat islands (UHI).
 These are urban areas that have risen over the thermal comfort limits due to a large influx of people and only drop within the comfortable range during the rainy season.
 Urban heat islands can occur over any urban city or built-up area with the correct conditions.

-In the hot, humid region of Saudi Arabia, the issue of thermal comfort has been important in mosques, because they are very large open buildings that are used only intermittently (very busy for the noon prayer on Fridays) it is hard to ventilate them properly.
+In the hot, humid region of Saudi Arabia, the issue of thermal comfort has been important in mosques; because they are very large open buildings that are used only intermittently (very busy for the noon prayer on Fridays) it is hard to ventilate them properly.
 The large size requires a large amount of ventilation, which requires a lot of energy since the buildings are used only for short periods of time.
-Temperature regulation in Mosques is a challenge due to the intermittent demand, leading to many Mosques being either too hot or too cold.
+Temperature regulation in mosques is a challenge due to the intermittent demand, leading to many mosques being either too hot or too cold.
 The stack effect also comes into play due to their large size and creates a large layer of hot air above the people in the mosque.
 New designs have placed the ventilation systems lower in the buildings to provide more temperature control at ground level.
 New monitoring steps are also being taken to improve efficiency.